auth0/nextjs-auth0/EXAMPLES.md

 });
 ```

+See a running example of the [API route acting as a proxy to an External API](./examples/kitchen-sink-example/pages/api/shows.ts) in the kitchen-sink example app.

 ## Access an External API from the front end

 In some instances you might to interact with a protected External API directly from the front end,